joshika39/elte-studies/README.md

-# College codespace
+# College code-space

 A collection of my studies at ELTE

 # ⚠️  Caution ⚠️

-Be aware of the plagiarism detecion when using my sources.
-They mosly meant for inspiration not dor copy.
+Be aware of the plagiarism detection when using my sources.
+They mostly meant for inspiration not or copy.